 It's common to publish multiple sites.
-If you want to link them together, you could simply list links to the other doc sites in a drop-down menu configured in the topnav\dropdowns section in the topnav\doc.yml file.
+If you want to link them together, you could simply list links to the other doc sites in a drop-down menu configured in the topnav_dropdowns section in the topnav_doc.yml file.
 However, suppose you want to do something more fancy.

 Included in the topnav.html file is an include to /doc/customMenu.html.
-The code there is as follows:
+The code in customMenu.html is as follows:

-<a href=" ../doc\writers/doc\top\nav igation.html">Writer docs
+<a href=" ../doc_writers/doc_top_nav igation.html">Writer docs